deploymenttheory/terraform-provider-microsoft365/docs/resources/graph_beta_device_and_app_management_macos_platform_script.md

 - `assignments` (Attributes) The assignment configuration for this Windows Settings Catalog profile. (see [below for nested schema](#nestedatt--assignments))
 - `block_execution_notifications` (Boolean) Does not notify the user a script is being executed.
-- `description` (String) Optional description for the device management script.
+- `description` (String) Optional description for the macOS Platform Script.
 - `execution_frequency` (String) The interval for script to run in ISO 8601 duration format (e.g., PT1H for 1 hour, P1D for 1 day).
 If not defined the script will run once.
 - `retry_count` (Number) Number of times for the script to be retried if it fails.
 - `role_scope_tag_ids` (List of String) List of Scope Tag IDs for this PowerShellScript instance.